|AMM 5000: Introduction to Advertising: Media Management|

 Upon successful completion of the program, a graduate will:

-Gain hands-on industry experience with a 160-hour (minimum) work placement.
-Here you will have the opportunity to apply what you’ve learned in the classroom to a real-world business environment.
+Gain hands-on industry experience with a work placement and have the opportunity to apply what you’ve learned in the classroom to a real-world business environment.
 With our support, you’ll find your placement at any number of local, national or international advertising/media-related companies or brands.
-Placements can be completed on a part-time basis throughout the academic year or full-time once your classes are complete.
+A 160-hour (minimum) work placement may be completed full time in the third semester.

 Roles in these placements have included Search and Social Planner, Content Manager, Client Strategist, Media Planner/Coordinator, Project Manager, Digital Strategist, and many more.
 Past placement companies include: